Visual Branding (Logos), Publications (Brochures / Corporate Annual Reports), Websites for NYC Startups

 Publication Design

-Now that most publications have both a print and online presence, designers must consider how their designs will function on both platforms.
-A particular printed font may not work well online, or a sequence of images in print may not present themselves in the same way on the screen.
-Do you design for print and adapt it for the Web or vice versa?
-Or do you design with both formats in mind from the beginning?
-These decisions challenge publication designers every day.
-As online technology advances, such design decisions become not only more complex but also more important for the publication.
+With most publications now having both print and online presences, designers must consider how their work will function across platforms.
+A font that works beautifully in print may not translate well online, and a sequence of images may not read the same on a screen.
+Should designers create for print first and then adapt for the web—or design with both formats in mind from the start?
+These decisions challenge publication designers daily.
+As online technology evolves, making the right choice becomes not only more complex but also increasingly critical to a publication’s success.

 Book Design